BrunoDelb/alibabacloudguide/clb.md

 certificate into this format.
 Here we present how to convert the certificate from DER, P7B or PFX format to PEM format.

-First, let\'s see how to do a DER to PEM conversion.
+First, let's see how to do a DER to PEM conversion.
 The DER format is generally used on Java platforms.
-The files have the extension `.der`, `.cer `or `.crt`.
+The files have the extension `.der`, `.cer` or `.crt`.

 To convert the DER format to PEM, run: